shapeshed/shapeshed.com/content/posts/photoshop_101_the_type_tools.md

-{
-  "slug": "photoshop-101-the-type-tools",
-  "title": "Photoshop 101 - The Type Tool",
-  "date": "2007-02-20T00:00:00+00:00",
++++
+date = "2007-02-20T00:00:00+00:00"
-  "description": "Adding type to designs is a daily task in Photoshop.
-Especially if you are interested in Typography mastering this tool is a must. ", "tags": [
+description = "Adding type to designs is a daily task in Photoshop.
+Especially if you are interested in Typography mastering this tool is a must. " slug = "photoshop-101-the-type-tools" tags = ["Typography", "Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Type Tool"

-    "Typography",
-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 <h3>Horizontal type tool</h3>